ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ![RFM Distribution](./reports/figures/FE_rfmdist.png)

-The focus of this project is on clustering, so only the non-outliers will be processed by the model.
+The focus of this project is on clustering, so only the non-outliers were processed by the model.
-It is necessary to perform separate analysis on outliers as they represent extreme behaviours by the customers, such as very big spending and very frequent purchases.
-Below is the boxplot after separating the outliers:
+It is imperative to perform separate analysis on outliers as they represent extreme behaviours by the customers, such as very big spending and very frequent purchases.
+Below is the boxplot of the modeling data after outliers were separated:

 ![RFM Outliers](./reports/figures/FE_del_outliers.png)

-The outliers will be included in the cluster analysis down the line:
+The outliers were included in the cluster analysis after modeling:

 - Monetary outliers:  402
 - Frequency outliers:  412